danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.unregisterDevice.html" name="account.unregisterDevice">Deletes a device by its token, stops sending PUSH-notifications to it: account.unregisterDevice</a>

+* <a href="contacts.unblock.html" name="contacts.unblock">Deletes a peer from a blocklist, see here » for more info: contacts.unblock</a>

 * <a href="stickers.deleteStickerSet.html" name="stickers.deleteStickerSet">Deletes a stickerset we created, bots only: stickers.deleteStickerSet</a>

 * <a href="messages.deleteChatUser.html" name="messages.deleteChatUser">Deletes a user from a chat and sends a service message on it: messages.deleteChatUser</a>